RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab05.md

 ## Exercise 5.3 Varying dropouts and adding additional LSTM layers ##
 * Try changing the dropout values when training
 * Try adding additional `LSTM` layers to your model.
-  * You can check with `code/lab/06/text_gen_multilayer.prototxt` and `code/lab/06/text_gen_multilayer_solver.prototxt`
+  * You can check with `code/lab/05/text_gen_multilayer.prototxt` and `code/lab/06/text_gen_multilayer_solver.prototxt`
   * Don't forget to change the model paths in your `generate_text.py`

 ## Extra ##
-* If you'd prefer to use LMDB instead, Gustav Larsson has provided a very concise tutorial on using them in Python on his [blog page](http://deepdish.io/2015/04/28/creating-lmdb-in-python).
+* If you'd prefer to use LMDB instead, Gustav Larsson has provided a concise tutorial on using them in Python on his [blog page](http://deepdish.io/2015/04/28/creating-lmdb-in-python).
 * Convolution can be rolled in to recurrent network to perform activity recognition, image description or video description.
 On [Jeff Donaue's website](http://jeffdonahue.com/lrcn/), one of the main contributors to Caffe, you can find the link to his published paper and video examples of a video description problem.

 ---